Generic name: GLYBURIDE 1.5mg

 Patients should be retitrated when transferred from MICRONASE or Diabeta or other oral hypoglycemic agents.

-There is no fixed dosage regimen for the management of diabetes mellitus with GLYNASE PresTab Tablets or any other hypoglycemic agent.
+There is no fixed dosage regimen for the management of diabetes mellitus with GLYNASE PresTab Tablets.
 In addition to the usual monitoring of urinary glucose, the patient's blood glucose must also be monitored periodically to determine the minimum effective dose for the patient; to detect primary failure, ie, inadequate lowering of blood glucose at the maximum recommended dose of medication; and to detect secondary failure, ie, loss of adequate blood glucose lowering response after an initial period of effectiveness.
 Glycosylated hemoglobin levels may also be of value in monitoring the patient's response to therapy.

 Short-term administration of GLYNASE PresTab may be sufficient during periods of transient loss of control in patients usually controlled well on diet.